Legal guide for company directors and CEOs in the UK

 Generally, a company is permitted considerable flexibility regarding the operation of the board.
 All directors must be given notice of each meeting, although there are no specific requirements as to the form this should take, unless the company chooses to prescribe rules in its articles.
 Some companies’ articles provide that notice need not be given to a director who is out of the country.
 This will often be inappropriate and can be changed.
 It is generally accepted that (unless prohibited by the articles) a board meeting may take place electronically such as by telephone or video link.

-The articles usually permit the board to delegate most of its powers to committees, which may include non-directors.
-Typically such delegation is for specific purposes - for example, to allow the efficient handling of a crisis or a specific M&A transaction.
+The articles usually permit the board to delegate most of its powers to committees, which may include non- directors, although this is unusual.
+Typically, such delegation is for specific purposes - for example, to allow the efficient handling of a crisis or a specific M&A transaction.

 The articles of association often allow directors to appoint alternates - that is, a person (including, but not necessarily, another director) who can act as a director in the appointor’s absence.
 The alternate is regarded as a fully-fledged director (and, for example, is subject to the same disclosure requirements as a director and while acting as alternate owes the same duties to the company as a director does).